Hallucinations and Delusions Seem Real

 Hallucinations and delusions can both occur with mental illness, including dementia (Alzheimer’s.)
 In fact, some people even hallucinations or delusions with infections, after anesthesia, with serious illnesses, or as a side effect of medications.
 Therefore, you can’t assume that if your family member doesn’t have a mental illness, you won’t face one of these strange situations.
 My husband has them whenever he has an infection.
 It’s one way I know he’s developing pneumonia, and his oxygen saturation is getting compromised.

-The same is true for a delusion.
 In the brain of the person having the hallucination, they believe it’s true.
 If their brain warns them that you are out to harm them, they will not trust you.
-The sweet and loving history that pre-exists with that person no longer exists in their mind.
+The sweet and loving history that pre-existed with that person no longer exists in their mind.
 For them, the current truth told to them by their brain is their only truth.

 Creates Difficult Care Situation for Caregivers